Air New Zealand makes Schedule Changes due to Maintenance Requirements

 While continuing to get our customers to their destinations has been our first priority as we work through this, Air New Zealand has retimed some international flights and made a limited number of cancellations.

-Air New Zealand is doing all it can to minimise the impact of these unforeseen checks on customers and is also working to secure lease aircraft to help with additional capacity.
+Air New Zealand is doing all it can to minimise the impact on customers and has also secured lease aircraft to help with additional capacity on some routes.

 Changes to the trans-Tasman Alliance

 Air New Zealand and Virgin Australia will end their trans-Tasman alliance in October this year, following seven years of partnership.
 Air New Zealand will no longer sell Virgin Australia’s trans-Tasman flights as part of its network, and Virgin Australia will no longer sell Air New Zealand’s trans-Tasman flights, for flights from 28 October 2018 and beyond.
 See here for more information.